Tart (film): Plot

 The next day, Cat returns to her worried sick mother, who accuses her of borrowing an expensive pair of earrings without permission.
 This leads to another argument, and Cat is quick to storm out once more.
-She tries to find William, getting a glimpse at his abusive, impoverished household in the process.
+She tries to find William, getting a glimpse of his abusive, impoverished household in the process.
 They meet at a local recreation center, where William is suddenly acting cruel towards Cat for seemingly no reason.
 While trying to blow her off, an expensive watch falls from his hoodie pocket, and Cat realizes he's the one stealing jewellery from everyone's apartments, including her mother's earrings.

 Cat tries to tell Grace that William is the thief, only to get the cold shoulder from her.
 All of Cat's friends start ignoring her at school, and she hears from a peer named Eloise that William has been telling everyone about their intercourse at the Christmas party.
 Cat tries to confront Grace, who reveals that William also told everyone about her secret Jewish lineage, which makes Grace no longer want to associate with her.
 Suddenly ostracized, Cat starts trying to reconnect with Delilah, but can't find her anywhere.

 Still avoiding her mother, Cat falls asleep in the lobby of Delilah's building.
 She's awoken by Eloise, who's going to The Hamptons with her family.
 Cat tags along after hearing Delilah will be at a party in the countryside.
 She successfully finds an inebriated Delilah at the beach party and apologizes for abandoning her.
 The two make amends, and Delilah walks to a nearby gay bar to ask Kenny for a ride back to the city.
 There, she witnesses Kenny pocketing all the stolen jewellery that William has sold to him.
 While leaving, she stumbles upon William receiving fellatio from a male drug dealer.
 Fretting over how much Delilah has just seen, William chases her into the woods and tries to explain himself.
 Things escalate until he pushes her, causing her to hit her head on a rock.
 Delilah screams at him and threatens to press charges, and in a panic, he beats her to death.